.webp)

 PIA promotes SOCKS5 Proxy as a standalone product, not because it uses a different type of IP, but because it delivers a distinct user experience and supports a separate pricing model.
 While both are based on residential IPs, SOCKS5 Proxy is billed per IP and requires full manual control.
-The standard residential proxy is priced by bandwidth and optimized for automatic use.
-Unlike residential proxies, SOCKS5 requires users to manage IPs and sessions manually, with no built-in rotation or dashboards.
+The standard residential proxy is priced by bandwidth and optimized for automatic use—with built-in rotation, visual dashboards, and easy integration.

 Here’s how they compare: